bivex/bivex.copyright-notice-0.1.0/README.md

 ### Timestamp Configuration
 - `copyright-notice.includeTimestamp`: Whether to include timestamp when the copyright notice was added (default: false).
-- `copyright-notice.timestampFormat`: Format for the timestamp (default: "YYYY-MM-DDTHH:mm:ssZ").
-ISO 8601-2:2019 compliant UTC format.
+- `copyright-notice.timestampFormat`: Format for the timestamp (default: "YYYY-MM-DDTHH:mm:ss").
+ISO 8601-2:2019 compliant.
 - `copyright-notice.includeUpdateTime`: Whether to include and update the "last updated" timestamp (default: false).
 - `copyright-notice.updateTimeFormat`: Format for the update timestamp (default: "YYYY-MM-DDTHH:mm:ss").
 ISO 8601-2:2019 compliant.